fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_generics.md

 # Generic map

 It is often desirable to make certain elements of a design as general or generic as possible.
-VHDL provides us with a mechanism called *generics*, to customize a component upon instantiation.
+VHDL provides a mechanism called *generics*, to customize a component upon instantiation.
 This can be used to easily vary the behaviour or structure of a module by changing the value of a generic parameter.
 In the example below an entity has been declared with a generic parameter called `width`.
 This parameter is used to define the width of an input port.
 Specifying a default value, in this case 8, is optional.

 ```vhdl
 entity flexible is